JoergWolff/JoergWolff/README.md

 > # 🐺 Welcome to Joerg Wolff 🐺
 >
-> Hi, i'm an It-Spezialist for sytem integration from good old "Hamburg" and try to become a good web programmer.
+> Hi, I'm an It-Spezialist for sytem integration from good old "Hamburg" and try to become a good web programmer.
 >
-> First i only was a Windows supporter and help PEBCAK through their wordays with their office-products.<br>
+> First I only was a Windows supporter and help PEBCAK through their wordays with their office-products.<br>
 > In the back MS update, update, update...<br>
 > Not only, but also support for DomainController-, Exchange-, MSSQL-, File, and Blackberry- Servers.<br>
 > Also additionally support for several software (Adobe CS3, websitesprograms, online-banking and so on...).
 >
-> After 15 years working like this, i had enough and started training to become an MS programmer.<br>
+> After 15 years working like this, I had enough and started training to become an MS programmer.<br>
 > With success...
 >
 > And now a want to be a web developer.